styloo007/TFOC-CaseStudy-Assignment/docs/GAD.md

 This GAD describes a high-level architecture for a financial document reader that extracts structured entities from financial documents (DOCX, chat/plain text, PDF).
 The system is built as a PoC focused on **Named Entity Recognition (NER)** and demonstrates three processing flows:

 * Rule-based parsing for DOCX
-* spaCy-based NER for chat/text
+* HuggingFace Transformers-based NER for chat/text
-* LLM + RAG pipeline (Google Gemini + ChromaDB + baai/bge-base-en-v1.5 embeddings + LlamaIndex) for PDFs
+* LLM + RAG pipeline (Google Gemini + ChromaDB + HuggingFace embeddings + LlamaIndex) for PDFs

 The document includes component interactions, data flow, example APIs, storage choices, security considerations, and an example output schema.